 1. No scope — agent scans the whole repo

-How to spot it: The transcript shows reads under unrelated packages (e.g. marketing-site/ while editing api-server/).
+How to spot it: the transcript shows reads under unrelated packages (e.g. marketing-site/ while editing api-server/).

-2. Plan list auto-summarized away
+2. Plan list compacted away

 4. Verbose tool output floods context

-A pnpm tsc --noEmit dump of 4000 type errors, a 30-file directory listing with full file contents, a 10k-line test log — each chews through window in one turn.
+A pnpm tsc --noEmit dump of 4000 type errors, a 30-file directory listing with full file contents, a 10k-line test log — each chews through the window in one turn.

 5. Agent re-reads the same file multiple times